loftuxab/alfresco-community-loftux/projects/installer/jboss/README_win.txt

 Set Paths
 ---------

-Edit 'paths_tc.bat' and set the variables to the locations where MySQL, Java and Tomcat are installed:
+Edit 'alfresco.bat' and set the variables to the locations where Java and JBoss are installed:
 - For the JBoss bundle, this will be 'C:\alfresco\jboss
-- For MySQL, the default is 'C:\Program Files\MySQL\MySQL Server 4.1'
 - For Java, the default is 'C:\Program Files\Java\jdk1.5.0_04'

 Create Database
 ---------------

-Navigate to the 'C:\alfresco' folder and run 'db_setup.bat' if you did a new install of MySQL above.
+Navigate to the 'C:\alfresco' folder and run 'db_setup.bat'.

 This creates a MySQL database named 'alfresco' with a user account and password of 'alfresco'.
+If db_setup fails, this may be because the MySQL service is not running or that the mysql command cannot be found.
+Either correct this or setup the Alfresco database and user manually by loading the 'db_setup.sql' file into MySQL, for example, 'mysql -u root -p <db_setup.sql'.

 You have now installed all the components needed to run the Alfresco server.